RubixML/Housing/README.md

 That's it!
 Good luck on the competition!

-### Wrapup
+### Wrap Up

 - Regressors are a type of estimator that predict continuous valued outcomes such as house prices.
 - Ensemble learning combines the predictions of multiple estimators into one.
-- The Gradient Boost regressor is an ensemble learner that uses Regression Trees to fix the errors of a *weak* base estimator.
+- The [Gradient Boost](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) regressor is an ensemble learner that uses Regression Trees to fix the errors of a *weak* base estimator.
 - Gradient Boost can handle both categorical and continuous data types by default.
 - Data science competitions are a great way to practice your machine learning skills.

 ### Next Steps
-Have a look at the Gradient Boost [documentation page](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) for a description of all the hyper-parameters.
-Try tuning those parameters for better results.
+Have a look at the Gradient Boost [documentation](https://docs.rubixml.com/en/latest/regressors/gradient-boost.html) page to get a better sense of what the learner can do.
+Try tuning the hyper-parameters for better results.
 Consider filtering out noise samples from the dataset by using methods on the dataset object.
 For example, you may want to remove extremely large and expensive houses from the training set.

 ## Original Dataset
 From Kaggle: